 A report-writing workflow earns its keep when it lets the team answer questions quickly, revise sections safely, and keep recommendations anchored to the material instead of to memory.

-Build the evidence layer before anyone opens the report template
+Define the reporting argument before anyone opens the template

 Start with the output and the evidence question